-No. 1 Grip in American Alligator Serial No. cps005
+No. 1 Grip – American Alligator Travel Bag – Serial No. cps005

 People often ask me what I do, and I sometimes say, “I’m in the romance business.”
 The No. 1 Grip in American Alligator perfectly illustrates that point.
 The romance associated with American Alligator is legendary and I can tell you for a fact that it’s easy to fall in love with the timeless elegance of this bag.